Pulled Apart by Horses: Pulled Apart by Horses (2009–2011)

 Once the band became busy with frequent touring in the UK and Europe they self-released 500 copies a 5 track CD which was only available at shows whilst they were securing a record deal.
 A second run off 500 were made in early 2010 prior to their debut record release.
 That year also saw the release of the first record and the band headlining two full UK and European tours and more supporting tours with the likes of Biffy Clyro and Foals, and then in 2010 supported Muse at Manchester County Cricket Ground.
 On 21 March, Transgressive Records announced the release of a strictly limited 12" vinyl release titled 'Live At Leeds' to be released on Record Store Day (17 April) in the UK.
 The record would appear to borrow the idea from The Who classic album with artwork and packaging being similar.
 The 'Live at Leeds' album is available to download from the band's official website.

+Between tours, Pulled Apart by Horses took a two week break and wrote their debut album.
+It was released as Pulled Apart by Horses on 28 June 2010.